 Being such strikingly beautiful and long-lived plants, it comes as no surprise that most owners will want to replicate this wonder of nature as much as possible.
 The most common methods include stem cutting and water propagation.

 During summer or spring, carefully remove two stems that possess two or three leaves (make sure the stems are at least 10 cm long).
 The lower half should be leafless.

 Once everything is set, you can choose where to plant your soon-to-be plant; in a pot or a water container.

 If you decide on a pot, adhere to the standard procedures regarding potting mixes for your Hoya Kerrii.
 Apply a limited amount of water over the entirety of the soil’s surface.
 Plant your cutting in a way that won’t allow the leaves to make contact with the ground itself.

 The water growth option is less common but still a relevant alternative to the before-mentioned method.
 Place the cutting in the water container while keeping the leaves above the water.
 Replace the liquid whenever it gets too murky, and you are all set.

 Any Issues with Pests?

-Excluding mealy bugs, pests rarely present a problem.
+Excluding mealy bugs, pests rarely present a problem for Hoya plant.
 These hardy survivors are mostly immune to insects, which will, for the most part, just be a minor nuisance.